eddyystop/feathers-service-verify-reset/README.md

 ## Code Example

-The folder `example` presents a full featured server/browser implementation whose UI lets you try every API.
+The folder `example` presents a full featured server/browser implementation whose UI lets you try the API.

 ### Server